You are here > Home > Explore > The Islands > New Island

 Marine mammals are also plentiful.
 Peale’s dolphins breed in inshore waters, sea lions are often observed and fur seal colonies are found around the island.

 Self-catering accommodation is available on the island itself.
-At present this is limited, but they plan to expand the accommodation available in the next few years.
-The Falkland Islands Government Air Service (FIGAS) fly to New Island, although the size of the airstrip currently limits the number of passengers per aircraft to two, plus luggage, and weather conditions can sometimes prevent landings for several days at a time.
+FIGAS flies to New Island, although the size of the airstrip currently limits the number of passengers per aircraft to two, plus luggage, and weather conditions can sometimes prevent landings for several days at a time.

-For this reason the Trust is currently only accepting bookings from Falkland Island residents or from scientists, film crews and those overseas tourists who will be spending several weeks in the Falkland Islands and whose schedule is sufficiently flexible to allow for these possible delays.
+For this reason the Trust only accepts bookings from Falkland Island residents or from scientists, film crews and those overseas tourists who will be spending several weeks in the Falkland Islands and whose schedule is sufficiently flexible to allow for these possible delays.
 In order to book self-catering accommodation please email their wardens.

 New Island offers safe anchorages for private yachts.
 Private yacht owners must follow customs and immigration procedures for entering the Falklands, but once this has been granted you need only obtain permission from NICT to come ashore.
 This is best done in advance through email to arrange your visit.